Yash-op7/Node.js/Crash Course.md

 ### `os` module:
 - gives info about the sys, you can interact with the cpu, mem of the sys, mem used, etc
+### `url` module:
+- gives info about the sys, you can interact with the cpu, mem of the sys, mem used, etc